CouncilofLorien/counciloflorien.github.io/docs/cards/W/words-of-menace-and-deceit.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > _Magic._ _Spirit-_Magic.__ Playable on a spirit-magic-using character. +5 to the character's direct influence for the rest of turn.
+> > _Magic._ _Spirit-magic._ ***Playable on a spirit-magic-using character.*** +5 to the character's direct influence for the rest of turn.
 Unless he is a Ringwraith, he makes a corruption check modified by -4.
 Cannot be duplicated on a given character.
 > >
 > > {: .fs-3 }
 > > _“...his breath came like the hiss of snakes, and all who stood by shuddered."_ ***---&#65279;LotRII***